whiteclover/Zephyr/README.rst

 Run zephyr in Other WSGI Servers
 ----------------------------------

-When you wanna use other wsgi servers, just booststrap app, then take the app in your server api:
+When you wanna use other wsgi servers, just bootstrap app, then take the app in your server api:

 .. code-block:: python